MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-slotting.md

 #### Location directives

-You must have at least one location directive set up to support slotting picks. <!-- KFM: what is this and why do we need it for this feature? -->
+You must have at least one location directive set up to support slotting picks.
+Create a new *replenishment location directive* for slotting picks. <!-- KFM: what is this and why do we need it for this feature? -->

 1. Go to **Warehouse management > Setup > Location directives**
+1. In the left pane **Work order type** select *Replenishment*
 1. Select **New** from the action pane
 1. In the **Location directives** header **Name** field, enter *61 Slotting pick*

 ##### Location directives fast tab

-Create a new replenishment location directive for slotting picks.
 Enter the following in the appropriate field, accept the defaults for other fields.

 - **Work type** – _Pick_
 - **Site** – _6_